eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 -   This trust model is valid for both remote and proximity use cases.
     However, technical measures taken to ensure that the requirements on trust are fulfilled may differ between these two use cases.
-    Moreover, the authentication and authorization mechanisms will depend on the characteristics of the interacting parties.
+    Moreover, the authentication and authorisation mechanisms will depend on the characteristics of the interacting parties.

 -   In this version of the ARF, the trust model does not yet include interactions needed to enable Users to create qualified electronic signatures or seals.
 Please refer to \[Topic 16\] and \[Topic 37\].

-#### 6.1.2 Authentication and authorization
+#### 6.1.2 Authentication and authorisation

 Within the EUDI Wallet ecosystem, many interactions take place between parties in which one party requests another party to perform a task.
 For